up-division/pinctrl-upboard/README.md

 build kernel modules
 ----------------------
-Developing/debug purpose or used on none Debian-based Linux distributions, please make sure you have installed linux herader and build-essential, in pinctrl-upboard folder type following command
+Developing/debug purpose or used on none Debian-based Linux distributions, please make sure you have installed linux header and build-essential, in pinctrl-upboard folder type following command
 ```
-cd src && make
+cd files && make
 ```

 Install deb package